Hirado Island

-Hirado Island (平戸島, Hiradoshima) (also previously named Hiranoshima and Firando Island) is the 4th largest island in Nagasaki Prefecture.
-Its coasts are washed by Sea of Japan.
+Hirado Island (平戸島, Hiradoshima) (also previously named Hiranoshima and Firando Island) is the 4th largest island in Nagasaki Prefecture, located in the Sea of Japan.
 The entire island and the part of the nearby Kyushu mainland is administered as part of Hirado city.
 The island's highest peak is Mount Yasumandake 535 m.
 Saikai National Park comprise 24% of the island's total area.

 Geology

-The Hirado island has formed as a horst elevated from the sea in Pliocene period.
-Its bedrock features a mixture of the sea sedimentary rocks of Tertiary period, mixed and overlaid by the recent Igneous rock.
+Hirado Island was formed as a horst elevated from the sea in Pliocene period.
+Its bedrock features a mixture of the sea sedimentary rocks of Tertiary period, mixed and overlaid by the recent igneous rock.
 Due to being relatively young, the island is very hilly with large fraction of area over 200 meters elevation, and flat land is limited to marginal coastal plains.
 The coastline is highly indented and feature a large cliffs along the entire north-west coast facing East China Sea, except for river mouths.

 History

 The Hirado Island port was the primary departure point for the Japanese missions to Sui China and Japanese missions to Tang China in 7th-9th centuries.

 16 October 1274, the Hirado Island was invaded by the detachment of the Mongol army as the part of Mongol invasions of Japan.
-During the 2nd invasion of 1281, the island was an important rear base for the Mongols until been abandoned after the invasion failed.
+During the 2nd invasion of 1281, the island was an important rear base for the Mongols until being abandoned after the invasion failed.